 I use the standard "sandwich" size bags, approximately six inches square.
 Larger apples can and will 'explode' the bag eventually, but its typically so close to harvest that it doesn't matter.
 Larger bags would generally be heavier and more expensive, with little extra benefit.

 Note that after harvest, you can actually store the apples in their bags, this keeps humidity levels up slightly around the apple which reduces shriveling.
-I don't reuse my bags for a second season due to the deterioration that typically occurs after a full season out in the sun.
+If the bag is still in good shape you can reuse it but they may be weakened after a full season of exposure to the sun, wind and rain.

 Give bagging a try and see what you think!